UK road trip map – courtesy of Google maps

 The Cotswolds and Surrounding Areas

 The Cotswolds covers five counties – Gloucestershire, Oxfordshire, Warwickshire, Wiltshire and Worcestershire.
-The best thing about visiting the Cotswolds is being able to explore the different areas, stumbling upon quintessentially English villages, admiring traditional ‘chocolate box’ cottages, exploring castles, country houses, lively market towns; and visiting some of the country’s greatest palaces, castles and country houses, gardens and woodlands.
+The best thing about visiting the Cotswolds is being able to explore the different areas, stumbling upon quintessentially English villages, admiring traditional ‘chocolate box’ cottages, exploring castles, country houses, lively market towns; and visiting some of the country’s greatest palaces, castles and country houses.
+There are also some wonderful walks in the Cotswolds, gardens and woodlands to explore.

 The iconic Stonehenge in Wiltshire is somewhere I have wanted to visit for quite some time.
 It has been on my bucket list and we had the opportunity to enjoy a wonderful family day out in Stonehenge to try to unravel the mystery of those epic stones.